 ‘Golden Years’ was released as a single on 17 November 1975, in an edited form with an early fade-out, reducing its length from 4:03 to 3:27.

-The b-side worldwide was the Young Americans song ‘Can You Hear Me’, except in New Zealand, where it was issued in March 1976 with ‘TVC 15’.
+The b-side worldwide was the Young Americans song ‘Can You Hear Me’, except in Venezuela, where it was issued in March 1976 with ‘TVC 15’.

 David Bowie: A Life, Dylan Jones